 Today, I want to make a detour from the events of the day to look at the insidious, long-term issue of suburban racism.
 Today's Detroit Free Press features a series of disturbing, high profile incidents that have recently taken place, two of which occurred very close to where I live.
+I hear people talking, you hear people saying" a racial slur, saidAccording to court records, days after the Dosters bought the home,

 someone broke a window and poured gasoline through it.
 Much of the home was